wbshwe/Covid-Project/README.md

 Covid Project Repository

-This includes all the queries used for getting relevant data for further visualisation in Tableau.
+This includes all the queries used in MySQL Workbench for getting relevant data.